Light-Labs/ryder-prototype-firmware-releases/README.md

 <details>
 	<summary>Windows</summary>

-1. Download the "setup.ps1" script file from the "Commands/Windows" directory.
+1. Download the scripts.
+This can be done via the "Code > Download ZIP" option on GitHub.
 2. Plug in your device and find its serial port (COM Port on Windows).
+3. Using the "setup.ps1" script file from the "commands/windows" directory:

-3. Run the following command from Windows PowerShell to setup your device:
+	Run the following command from Windows PowerShell to setup your device:
 	```jsx
 	setup.ps1 SERIAL_PORT
 	// Where SERIAL_PORT is the serial port (e.g. COM6).
 	```
-4. This will prompt the setup process on your device.
+5. This will prompt the setup process on your device.
 Follow all steps as displayed to complete the setup.

 Your device should now be setup and ready to use.
 </details>